Cornelis Lely

-Cornelis Lely ([kɔrˈneːlɪs ˈleːli]; 23 September 1854 – 22 January 1929) was a Dutch politician of the Liberal Union (LU) and civil engineer.
-He oversaw the passage of an act of parliament authorising construction of the Zuiderzee Works, a huge project – designed to his own plans – that turned the Zuiderzee into a lake and made possible the conversion of a vast area of former seabed into dry land.
+Cornelis Lely ([kɔrˈneːlɪs ˈleːli]; 23 September 1854 – 22 January 1929) was a Dutch politician of the Liberal Union and civil engineer who was Minister of Water Management and Governor of Suriname.
+The designer of Afsluitdijk, the largest dam and causeway at its time of construction, in 1932, he oversaw the Zuiderzee Works as Minister, turning the Zuiderzee into a lake and making possible the conversion of a vast area of former seabed into dry land.
+His plan deeply transposed and influenced the current geography of the Netherlands.
+Lelystad, the capital of the province of Flevoland, is named after him.

 Early life

-Cornelis Lely was born on 23 September 1854 in Amsterdam in the Netherlands, son of an oilseed trader.
+Cornelis Lely was born on 23 September 1854 in Amsterdam, son of an oilseed trader.
 Lely went to the Hogere Burgerschool (HBS).
-He later studied at the Polytechnic School in Delft and graduated as civil engineer in 1875.
+He later studied at the Polytechnic School of Delft and graduated as civil engineer in 1875.

 Career outline

 Between 1886 and 1891, Lely led the technical research team that explored the possibility, later approved by a State Commission, of enclosing the Zuiderzee.
 The Dutch parliament passed the law creating the Zuiderzee Works on 14 June 1918, using Lely's plan.
 He served three times as Minister of Transport and Water Management (in 1891–1894, 1897–1901, and 1913–1918) and in this role was hugely influential in advocating the implementation of his own plans.
 The scheme was finally approved and realised after severe flooding along the shores of the Zuiderzee in 1916.

 In 1898 as minister he implemented a law on local railroads and tramways, which played a significant role in the development of the Dutch countryside.

 In 1895 Lely became member of the Royal Netherlands Academy of Arts and Sciences.
-Lely was governor of Surinam from 1902 to 1905.
-In Surinam he achieved the initiation and construction of the Lawa Railway (from Paramaribo to Benzdorp).
+Lely was governor of Suriname from 1902 to 1905.
+In Suriname, he achieved the initiation and construction of the Lawa Railway from Paramaribo to Benzdorp.